Relict

 A relict is a surviving remnant of a natural phenomenon.

 Biology

-A relict (or relic) is an organism that at an earlier time was abundant in a large area but now occurs at only one or a few small areas.
+A relict is an organism that at an earlier time was abundant in a large area but now occurs at only one or a few small areas.

 Geology and geomorphology

 In geology, a relict is a structure or mineral from a parent rock that did not undergo metamorphosis when the surrounding rock did, or a rock that survived a destructive geologic process.

 In geomorphology, a relict landform is a landform formed by either erosive or constructive surficial processes that are no longer active as they were in the past.

 A glacial relict is a cold-adapted organism that is a remnant of a larger distribution that existed in the ice ages.

 Human populations

 As revealed by DNA testing, a relict population is an ancient people in an area, who have been largely supplanted by a later group of migrants and their descendants.

 In various places around the world, minority ethnic groups represent lineages of ancient human migrations in places now occupied by more populous ethnic groups, whose ancestors arrived later.
 For example, the first human groups to inhabit the Caribbean islands were hunter-gatherer tribes from South and Central America.
 Genetic testing of natives of Cuba show that, in late pre-Columbian times, the island was home to agriculturalists of Taino ethnicity.
 In addition, a relict population of the original hunter-gatherers remained in western Cuba as the Ciboney people.